jknowles/r_tutorial_ed/Tutorial1_Intro.md

 <p align="center"><img src="img/workspacescreen.png" height="500" width="700"></p>

+# A Bit of Histo**R**y
+- R is a flavor of the **S** computer language
+- S was developed by John Chambers at Bell Labs in the late 1970s
+- In 1988 it was rewritten from a Fortran base to a C base
+- Version 4 of S, the latest version, was finished in 1998, and won several awards

+# The Philosophy
+John Chambers, in describing the logic behind the S language said:

+> [W]e wanted users to be able to begin in an interactive
+> environment, where they did not consciously think of
+> themselves as programming.
+Then as their needs became
+> clearer and their sophistication increased, they should be
+> able to slide gradually into programming, when the
+> language and system aspects would become more
+> important.

+# R is Born
+- 1991 in New Zealand Ross Ihaka and Robert Gentleman create R
+- Named for their first initials
+- R is made public in 1993, and in 1995 Martin Maechler convinces the creators to make it open source with the GNU General Public License
+- 1997 R Core Group is formed--the maintainers and main developers of R (about 14 members today)
+- 2000 version 1.0.0 ships
+- 2012 version 2.15.1 is available

 # Why Use R
 - R is a common tool among data experts at major universities
 - No need to go through procurement, R can be installed in any environment on any machine and used with no licensing or agreements needed